 Landmark Vineyards Santa Lucia Highlands Pinot Noir 2017: I found a lighter, more elegant Pinot Noir.
 The wine consists of Pinot Noir from clones 667 and 115.
 The Pinot displays soft, velvety textures with flavors of blue fruit.

 Landmark Vineyards Hop Kiln Estate Pinot Noir 2017: This Pinot Noir displays a bolder presence.
 The Pinot Noir is brighter and exhibits nuances of Asian spices.
 The wine seems more full-bodied with flavors of strawberry and raspberry.

 Best Wine 2020 Pinot Meunier

 Irvine & Roberts Pinot Meunier 2017: Very few wineries produce Pinot Meunier as a varietal in a still wine.
-I consider the Irvine & Roberts the most outstanding Pinot Meunier I have ever sampled.
+I consider Irvine & Roberts the most outstanding Pinot Meunier I have ever sampled.
 The wine exhibits beautiful perfumes on the nose.
-It delivers a lively but balanced wine with its fruity character, bright cherry flavors, accented by savory nuances.
+It delivers a lively but balanced wine with its fruity character and bright cherry flavors accented by savory nuances.